sudoyashi/Joshis-Garage/_posts/2023-07-25-mr2uesday-july-meet.markdown

 ![Front](https://www.sudoyashi.com/assets/img/mr2/july2023/mr2-july2023-13.jpg)

 But thanks to the help of a fellow stranger named Lance in his blue Toyota Tacoma, he offered to let us stand on his truck bed to get a better viewing angle.
-I didn't catch his name, but we appreciated that he offered to let us get a top-down view.
+Really appreciated that he offered to let us get a top-down view.

-His son eventually got to look at the cars up close and I hope they had a blast seeing the MR2 group out there.
+His son eventually got to look at the cars up close and I hope him and the family had a blast seeing the MR2 group out there.
 I know I did.

 ## Gallery and download